-This document contains the procedures for evaluating and certifying fuel tanks evaporative emission control systems used on equipment that use small off-road engines with displacements less than or equal to 80 cc.
+This document contains the procedures for evaluating and certifying fuel tanks used on equipment that use small off-road engines with displacements less than or equal to 80 cc.
 This Certification Procedure, CP-901, is proposed pursuant to Section 43824 of the California Health and Safety Code (CH&SC).
-Small off-road engines are defined in ‡title 13, California Code of Regulations (CCR) Cal.
-Code Regs., Ssection 2401 et seq.
+Small off-road engines are defined in Title 13, California Code of Regulations (CCR), Section 2401 et seq.